 International students need to register for classes with his or her academic advisor before each semester starts.
 All international students must maintain full time status each academic term.
 International students should contact their academic advisor with questions related to academic advising and registering for classes.

-It is not a requirement to open a bank account in the US, but it would be very helpful and you will avoid paying international transaction fees that come with using an international account.
+Opening a bank account in the US allows you to establish a secure and convenient way to manage money.
+It may also help you to avoid paying international transaction fees that may incur with an international account.
 During your orientation, the International Programs Office will assist you in opening a bank account.
-There are a number of banking options near USF.
+Below are some of the banks near USF for your consideration.

 Bank of America

 If you need help with filling out some documents to open a bank account, please contact the IPO for assistance.